 - To create a shortcut of any setting, create a shortcut by right-clicking where you want to create the shortcut and then choose New > Shortcut.
 A new shortcut wizard will open, here type or copy windows setting from above in location field.
 In my case I am creating shortcut to Webcam Privacy settings so type ms-settings:privacy-webcam and click Next.

 - Now type the shortcut Name and click Finish button.
 Your shortcut to Webcam Privacy Settings is ready.
-Just double click on it whenever you want to open it.
+Just double-click on it whenever you want to open it.

 - To make shortcut more beautiful, set an icon.

-To do this simply right-click on it select Properties from menu.
+To do this simply right-click on it select Properties from the menu.
 On the Properties window click Web Document tab and then click Change Icon button and finally select icon and click OK.

 Adding Settings to Context Menu

-We can make this trick little easier by adding this shortcut into context menu, so we can access it by simply right-clicking on desktop and our favorite shortcut of settings will be there.
+We can make this trick little easier by adding this shortcut into the context menu, so we can access it by simply right-clicking on the desktop and our favorite shortcut of settings will be there.

 - Open registry editor by clicking on start menu and then type “regedit” and press enter.
 (Shortcut: Press windows key + R to open Run then type regedit and hit enter).Note: Be sure to stick with the instructions line to line.
-If you done anything wrong then your system may not work properly.
+If you have done anything wrong then your system may not work properly.

 - Now add another inside (Webcam Privacy) that we created in last step.
 Right-click on Webcam Privacy or the key you created.
 Select New > Key and name it to “command”.

-- Now select command key from left-side and you will see a Default value on right panel, double click on it to open its properties.
+- Now select command key from left-side and you will see a Default value on right panel, double-click on it to open its properties.
 Now add the URIs with this syntax.
 Before every URIs add this line “C:\Windows\explorer.exe” and click on.